semani2/weather.io/README.md

 ### Testing efforts
 * The viewmodel and the repository have been unit tested for positive and erroneous situations.
 * Automation testing was used to test the view(activity).
+The automation tests run best on a real device.

 ### Other tools used on the project
 * Kotlin (the view and a couple of model classes were written in Kotlin)